IMM9O/my-bookmark/MasterCSS.md

     * Flexible Grids
     * Using calc()
     * Which Method Should You Use for Your Responsive Layout?
+    * [Build An HTML5 Website With A Responsive Layout](https://www.youtube.com/watch?v=Wm6CUkswsNw) - by Traversy Media on Youtube.

+---

+## CSS Animations and drawing

 - CSS Transforming
     * Transform: translate()